 From farm to factory, bamboo is immeasurably better for the atmosphere.
-And currently, the only factories processing engineer bamboo are in Asia.
-Setting up a facility in the US would be a game-changer for American bamboo farmers.
-Furthermore, there’s still plenty of room to improve the process, making it cleaner and more efficient, in order to be truly competitive.
+And currently, the vast majority of facilities that process engineered bamboo are in Asia.
+Setting up a factory in the US would be a game-changer for American bamboo farmers.
+Furthermore, there’s still plenty of room for research and innovation to improve the process, making it cleaner, more efficient, and increasingly competitive.

 Bamboo’s looming potential

 With the planet in peril, our future may be hanging by a thread.
 But sustainable bamboo fabric is more than just a string theory!
 Bamboo clothing and textiles hit the market close to 20 years ago, making a sumptuous sensation.
 Bamboo farming is far easier on the earth than cotton, requiring much less in the way of irrigation or pesticides.
 And bamboo clothing is ever so soft and luxurious on the skin.

 Fabulous though it may be, and with tremendous market potential, there are still no facilities outside of Asia that are turning bamboo into fabric.
 Here again is another glaring gap in the market.
 If you want to grow bamboo in the US and make it into clothing, this represents a great obstacle.
 But if you want to set up a factory, say in Alabama or Missouri, to mill American bamboo into textiles, it’s a big opportunity, with zero direct competition.